What is Q fever?

 About half the people who get Q fever will not show any signs of the illness.
-Most of the time, Q fever is mistaken for an acute viral illness.
+Most of the time, Q fever is mistaken for an acute viral illness such as influenza.

 If you are infected, symptoms that may appear in 2 to 3 weeks include:

 In most cases, the illness lasts less than 2 weeks, and does not require special medical treatment.
-However, some people may get pneumonia or liver infection and will need to consult with their health care provider.
+However, some people may develop pneumonia, liver infection, or rare neurological syndromes and will need to consult with their health care provider.

 Complications from this disease are rare, and are more likely to happen if you are elderly or have a weakened immune system.